rdunlop/uni-timer/README.md

 Should the start mode be at-will, or beep-start?

-- If you press A, once the racer's number is entered, the timer will start when they cross the start line
+- If you press A, toggle between Start Line Type 1 and Start Line Type 2

-- If you press B, once the racer's number is entered, the timer will count down with the standard beep-start (beep, beep, beep, BEEP)
+Start Line Type 1: once the racer's number is entered, the timer will start when they cross the start line Start Line Type 2: once the racer's number is entered, the timer will count down with the standard beep-start (beep, beep, beep, beep, beep, BEEP)

 #### Mode 4.4 (Press 4) - Finish Line - Racer Spacing